ReScience/rescience.github.io/05-FAQ.md

 of the original results.

-## What kind of research can I replicate ?
+## What kind of research can I replicate?

 Any computational research in any domain of science as long as there is an editor from the [Board](../board) who has the expertise to edit your submission.
 The editorial